artalukd/Data_Mining_Lab/readme.md

 that comes with a lot of packages required for scientific computing pre-installed, including our requirements.
 Install Anaconda from:
 - https://anaconda.org/anaconda/python

+## Suggestion to use git

+Since this repository would be updated weekly instead of downloading afresh  each time, it is advised to clone this repository in your system.
+- Resource for Git & Github : [https://try.github.io/levels/1/challenges/1]